-Viagra for the accession process – the matter of visa
+Viagra for the accession process

 For all the exaggerated and misplaced accusations of the EU's discriminatory policies vis-à-vis Turkey, some are well-founded.
 One example is the EU's decision to deny Turkish citizens a clear road forward towards visa free travel to Europe.
 This is also problematic in light of previous commitments made to Turkey under the Association Agreement.

 Of all the candidate and potential candidate countries, Turkey remains the only one today without an official EU roadmap towards visa free travel.
 (See ESI's comprehensive site on visa free travel at www.whitelistproject.eu.)
 Such a roadmap sets out some 50 conditions in the fields of document security, border control and the fight against illegal migration, organised crime and corruption, which a country needs to meet to qualify for visa-free travel) Although their countries have not even begun accession negotiations, Serbs, Macedonians and Montenegrins have been travelling to the EU without a visa since late 2009.
 Bosnia-Herzegovina and Albania will follow before the end of the year, having completed the required ambitious agenda of internal security reforms outlined in the Commission's "visa roadmap".
 Turkey, five years into its accession talks, has yet to be offered the same.
 Making progress in this field could go a long way to restore some of the confidence lost in recent years.

 Western Balkan citizens celebrating the fall of the Schengen Wall